 Authorization of Cremation

 In order for a cremation to occur in the state of California, specific written authorization must be provided by the next of kin or by the personal representative of a deceased person’s estate.
-The initial authorization form also delineates who has authority to pick up the cremated remains or cremains.
+The initial authorization form also delineates who has the authority to pick up the cremated remains or cremains.
 In addition, a directive is included as to what type of container the cremains will be placed following the cremation itself.
 Oftentimes the container will be an urn selected by the family.
-In some instances, the cremains are placed into a temporary container provided by the crematorium or funeral home.
+In some instances, the cremains is placed into a temporary container provided by the crematorium or funeral home.

 Proper Identification of the Body

 Stories abound about cremains getting somehow mixed up.
 The reality is that at a reputable crematorium or funeral home, tremendous care is taken to ensure proper identification of a body to be cremated.

 Each particular crematorium or funeral home will have its own pre-cremation identification process.
 A general practice is for a family member or other designated individual to make a physical identification of the cremains in advance of the actual cremation.
 Directly after this identification occurs, a metal tag is attached to the cremains, a tag which will remain on the body through the cremation process itself.
 The tag is included with the cremains at the conclusion of the cremation process itself.